Thomas-Bergmann/eos-java/README.md

 - [Java JDK 21](https://adoptium.net/temurin/releases/) needs to be installed and JAVA_HOME must be set

 ### Build and Testing
+The test requires a InfluxDB, the docker-compose.yml creates that instance.

 ```
+docker compose up
 ./gradlew test
 ```
 Runs all JUnit-Tests specified in this project.